2024 F1 Academy season

 Abbi Pulling won the Drivers' Championship, driving for Rodin Motorsport.

-Doriane Pin (pictured in 2025) finished runner-up, driving for Prema Racing.
+Doriane Pin finished runner-up, driving for Prema Racing.

 Maya Weug finished third, driving for Prema Racing.

 Prema Racing won their second Teams' Championship.

 Rodin Motorsport finished second in the Teams' Championship.

 The 2024 F1 Academy season was an open-wheel racing championship and the second season of F1 Academy, an all-female, Formula 4-level racing series founded and organized under the management of Formula Motorsport Limited.
 All seven rounds were run in support of selected rounds of the 2024 Formula One World Championship, with 10 of the 15 drivers' cars sporting liveries sponsored by the 10 teams competing in Formula One during 2024.

 Prema Racing started the season as defending team's champions, having won the 2023 title with inaugural drivers' champion Marta García, and retained the team's championship after winning the final race.
 Abbi Pulling won the drivers' championship with Rodin Motorsport, clinching the title after scoring pole position for the first race at Abu Dhabi.